 - Back and forward buttons are a little small and positioned too high for easy reach

 - Wired connection creates some clutter.

-The Arc Mouse is wireless and operates on two AAA batteries (included).
-Instead of bluetooth technology, the mouse uses a tiny receiver that you plug into your computer’s USB port to create that invisible connection.
+The Jelly Comb is wireless and operates on a single AA battery (not included).
+Instead of bluetooth technology, the mouse uses 2.4G wireless technology to create that invisible connection.
+Simply plug in the provided tiny wireless receiver into your PC or Mac’s USB port, and off you go.
 Some of you may decry the lack of a bluetooth connection, but the USB connection is extremely stable, and works with any device with a USB port, even my aging Samsung laptop that doesn’t support bluetooth.
-And when traveling, the tiny receiver can actually be magnetically attached to the bottom of the mouse so the two are always united, a trick Microsoft no doubt borrowed from the pages of Apple. dfdf dfdf
+And when traveling, the tiny receiver can actually be stowed away inside a slot underneath the mouse, which is a nice touch.

 Is an Ergonomic Mouse Necessary?